- About Us

 Unless you are transferring college math credits to OSU, you will likely need to take the math placement test to access an OSU math course.
 You can find information about the test and a link to the test here.
 If the test does not go well, you can practice with online learning modules and take it again.
 If you have taken a college math course elsewhere, it may act as a pre-requisite for other courses.
 You can contact a College of Liberal Arts advisor (541-737-0561) for help with evaluation of a transfer math course.

 If you have never taken a particular language, start with the 111 course.
 Most students with previous experience should take a placement test unless they have advanced placement or college credit.
-Information on how to set one up can be found here.
+Information on taking one can be found here.
 If you have credit already from advanced placement (AP test) or transfer courses, you can speak to the political science advisor about what course to take next.
 For the political science BA major (the BS does not require a language), completion of a 213 language class or above with a C- or better completes the requirement.
 It can also be completed via a CLEP test, transfer credits, or by doing well on the placement exam.

 Requirements for the political science major can be found in the undergraduate general catalog.
 Minor requirements can be found in another section of the catalog.
 If you have officially declared the PS major or minor, these requirements also show in your MyDegrees.
 If you want to discuss the PS requirements in detail or have questions on them, feel free to set an appointment with the political science advisor.